Last updated on January 5th, 2018

 Mumbai is a financial, fashion and the Bollywood capital of India.
 If you travel for a while around India, you will feel the difference of this city.
 It’s very fast, dynamic, unconditional and diverse.
 This is a place where you are not restricted to conservative clothes, you feel independent in lifestyle and behavior.
 You can have a rich nightlife and people will not judge you because they all are busy in their lives.
 This is a city with a touch of western culture.
 You will require 2-3 days for visiting Mumbai.

 Goa is a state famous for natural beauty and fascinating beaches.
 This is not just another “beach” destination.
 There are many people who visit Goa for a short holiday, then come back for years.
 Seasonal travelers live there during winters.
 What can be better than the feel of sand, the sound of waves and a paradise desktop wallpaper in reality?
 Though it is hard to imagine Goa beyond beaches, there are quite a few sites of historical or religious importance to explore.
 Read more about places and activities on Goa travel blog.

 After Goa, you can make a 2-day road trip to Hampi (Karnataka).
 Hampi is a Unesco heritage sight.
-There are many more experiences you can find in Karnataka – awesome beaches that are not discovered by tourists and they feel like less populated Goa, There are hilly areas like Mysore with awesome scenery and nature.
-The capital of the state – Bangalore, also known as a silicon valley of India, fascinates with its development and startup culture.
-You will require 2-3 days for Hampi and around one week for other tourist points in Karnataka.
+There are many more experiences you can find in Karnataka – awesome beaches that are not discovered by tourists and they feel like less populated Goa, hilly areas and heritage sites.
+The capital of the state – Bangalore, also known as a silicon valley of India, with its development and startup culture.
+There are many getaways nearby worth visiting: Mysore with its fascinating palaces and nature, Belum caves, scenic Ooty and other hill areas.
+You will require 2-3 days for Hampi and at least one week to get a general feel of Karnataka.